harveyjavier/cv-harveyjavier/README.md

 * 2013 - 2017

 ## SPEAKING ENGAGEMENTS

+### Polytechnic University of the Philippines (PUP) Software Engineering Day: Blockchain 101

+* Shared my expertise on the cutting-edge and emerging technology, blockchain to Computer Science and IT students of Polytechnic University of the Philippines.
+* June 14, 2023 via Zoom

+### University of Santo Tomas Legazpi (UST-L) 1st Financial Market Seminar: Cryptocurrency

+* Discussed about the basics and use cases of cryptocurrency and its underlying technology, blockchain.
+The participants of my talk are Accountancy students from the College of Business, Management, and Accountancy (CBMA) in University of Santo Tomas Legazpi.
+* May 3-4, 2023 at University of Santo Tomas Legazpi Peñaranda Campus, Legazpi City, 4500

+### Ark of Dreams Web3 Bootcamp: How to Create Canisters and Deploy a Simple DApp on the ICP Blockchain

+* Shared the basics of developing decentralized applications via DFINITY's ICP Network and DFX library.
+Then mentored hackathon participants during the 2-day hackathon proper.
+* April 27-29, 2023 at Arete Building, Ateneo de Manila University, Katipunan Ave, Quezon City, 1108 Metro Manila

 ### Building on the Internet Computer Protocol (ICP) Blockchain: A Hands-on Workshop for Bicolano Developers